Jylhis/Hangover-Guy/README.md

 # Hangover Guy
 First programming project I ever did.
-Game about a guy who wake up handgover and you have to get coke.
+Game about a guy who wake up handover and you have to get coke.
 Written in visual basic.

 -------
-Propably done in 2012 as part of basic programming course in vocational school.
+Done in 2012 as part of basic programming course.